Best Lifting Programs Compared: 5x5, 5/3/1, nSuns, GZCLP, PHUL, PHAT

 Key takeaways:

-• For pure strength, heavier multi-set training wins: a 2023 network meta-analysis of 178 studies ranked higher-load prescriptions best for 1RM gains.
+- For 1RM strength, a 2023 network meta-analysis of 178 studies ranked higher-load, multi-set prescriptions highest on average.

 All six programs at a glance